Angel-Karasu/pacman-tools/README.md

 ```

 ## Usage
-To get the list of commands, run :
+To get the list of commands :
 - For pacman cleaner :
 ```shell
 clean-pacman -h